A professional driver training centre is reporting a big rise in HGV enquiries but delays in provisional licence returns

-Owner of Sussex driver training centre says number of HGV enquiries has 'rocketed'
+Owner of Sussex professional driver training centre says number of HGV enquiries has 'rocketed'

 The owner of a professional driver training centre is reporting a big rise in HGV enquiries following the government's latest measures to tackle the industry shortage.